spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/define-parameters-and-secrets-locally.md

 ---
-title: Define parameters and secrets
+title: Define parameters and secrets locally
-description: Learn how to configure debugging in Docker.
+description: Learn how to declare parameters and define their values.
 last_updated: July 28, 2022
 template: howto-guide-template
 ---